 - Make sure to stop every hour for regular stretch breaks.
 Movement is the key to maintaining mobility and sitting in one position for a prolonged period of time may cause low back or neck pain.

-- During the trip make sure to stretch your neck gently from side to side, up and down and side to side.
+- During the trip make sure to stretch your neck gently from side to side, and up and down and.

 - Place a lumbar roll or small cushion in the small of your back to help maintain your lumbar curve.

 - Ensure that your seat is in a good ergonomic position.

 - Request an aisle seat to make it easier to get up and stretch your legs.

 - Place a small pillow in the small of your back to help maintain your lumbar spinal curve.